This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will tell you how to prepare for your procedure.
 He may tell you not to eat or drink anything after midnight on the day of your procedure.
 He will tell you what medicines to take or not take on the day of your procedure.
 Contrast liquid will be used during the procedure to help your arteries show up better in the pictures.
 Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Arrange to have someone drive you home after your procedure.

 - You may be given medicine to help you relax or make you drowsy.
 You may get local anesthesia to numb the area where the angiogram catheter will go in.
 Hair may be removed from the procedure site.

 - Your healthcare providers will remove the catheter and apply pressure to the wound for several minutes.
-They will place a pressure bandage over the wound.
-They may place a sandbag over the wound to stop the bleeding.
+They may place a pressure bandage or other pressure device over the wound to help stop any bleeding.

 What will happen after the procedure?